 people stare and you wave and say hello, they break into huge grins and

-good afternoon sister...or welcome uncle....its really
+wave back and say good afternoon sister...or welcome uncle....its really

 cool....